kaist-cp/cs420/README.md

 the homework in the [issue tracker](https://github.com/kaist-cp/cs420/issues) at the early stage of the semester.

-### Final exam (20%, 13th of June, 13:00-15:45)
+### Exams (60%)

+- Midterm: 30%, 18th of April (Tue), 13:00-15:45
+- Final: 30%, 13th of June (Tue), 13:00-15:45

-The exam will evaluate your understanding of compiler theory.
-There will not be a midterm exam.
+The exams will evaluate your understanding of compiler theory.

 Your physical apperance is required.
-If online participation is absolutely necessary, we'll use Zoom.
+If online participation is **absolutely necessary**, we'll use Zoom.

 ### Attendance (?%)